 If the Warden sides with Caridin in the "Paragon of Her Kind" quest in Dragon Age: Origins, he gives the Warden a crown before jumping to his death from a high ledge, into a river of lava, to atone for making golemsfrom living dwarves.
 The same goes for Branka if the Warden sides with her and then convinces her to destroy the Anvil rather than continuing to make golems.
 Also from that quest Hespith apparently commits suicide offscreen, understandably as she was in the process of being turned into a Broodmother.
 Zathrian can also be persuaded to end his life—which ends the curse on the werewolves, and frees the Lady of the Forest—in "Nature of the Beast"; it's considered the best ending, being a third option between killing all the werewolves and killing all the elves.

 Anders very clearly has a death wish by the end of Dragon Age II, and it is both creepy and heartbreaking.

-Setsumi from Narcissu.
-Probably justified that since she had terminal disease, she's going to die anyway, and she doesn't want to die at home or in the hospital.
+Setsumi from Narcissu since she had terminal disease, she's going to die anyway, and she doesn't want to die at home or in the hospital.